 The CAO is responsible for follow-up contacts to check the person’s progress in completing the activities listed on the AMR.
 The caseworker must use the alert system or other control system to track progress.

-Follow-up contacts occur when exemption, good cause, exclusion, or temporary disability has ended and to verify if an 18 year old is a full-time student in secondary education.
+Follow-up contacts occur when exemption, good cause, budget exclusion, or sanction has ended and to verify if an 18 year old is a full-time student in secondary education.
 If the AMR needs to be updated for any reason, the CAO should conduct a partial redetermination interview and recommend using the Partial Redetermination Appointment Notice (PA1834) to schedule the interview.

 At the follow-up contact, the caseworker must review the status of the person’s plan.
 If the person has failed to complete the agreed-upon activities, the caseworker must determine the reasons and then take appropriate action, depending on whether the activity was mandatory or voluntary.

 Plans on the AMR may be changed, if necessary, depending on the circumstances of the case.
 Together, the caseworker and the person must discuss future actions that the person and agency must take to meet the goals.
 The CAO must update the existing AMR to reflect the changes or complete a new AMR.
-The new or updated AMR must be mailed to the adult along with a PA 1753 AMR Signature Letter explaining that the adult(s) must sign and return the AMR within 30 days.
+The new or updated AMR can be verbally signed, emailed, or faxed for signatures.
+If the individual requests the new or updated AMR be mailed a PA 1753 AMR Signature Letter must also be sent explaining that the individual(s) must sign and return the AMR within 30 days.
+Failure to return the signed AMR within 30 days will result in individual ineligibility in TANF households or entire family ineligibility for ETANF households.

 At renewal, the caseworker and the recipient must review the AMR and assess the progress in the family becoming economically secure.
 The review includes checking compliance with the responsibilities and obligations in the existing AMR and making necessary changes to the AMR.
-If the person’s plan on the existing AMR has not changed, the CAO must narrate in case comments that the caseworker reviewed the AMR with the person and the AMR remains valid.
-This documents that an update was not necessary.
+If the mandatory or exempt person’s participation status and participation activity are going to continue unchanged the CAO must date the reviewed AMR and obtain signatures.
+Narrate the review in case comments and explain the current progress in their status and the anticipated date when the activity will be completed.

 55 Pa.
 Code § 133.23(a)(1)(vi)